Born in Northumbria, England (?) or Ireland, c. 634; died on Inner Farne

 Pectoral Cross of Saint Cuthbert

-Monastery of St Anthony and St Cuthbert
+Monastery of St Antony and St Cuthbert

 The Preface from the Ancient Mass of St. Cuthbert:-